-This course is designed to introduce the theoretical and practical basis of large scale economic modeling of the global economy for Masters level students with a strong understanding of Economics.
+This course is designed to introduce the theoretical and practical basis of large scale economic modeling of the global economy for Masters level and PhD students with a strong understanding of Economics.
 Students will be instructed on the fundamentals of constructing a global simulation models based on the G-Cubed general equilibrium model.
 They will then analyze a number of macroeconomic policy problems using the G-Cubed model as the basis for formulating the policy question.
 They will learn how to use the model to generate a set of results, to interpret those results will write a report that uses those insights to contribute to an existing literature on a major macroeconomic policy problem.

 Learning OutcomesOn successful completion of the course, students will be able to: